 Select an encryption method for objects.
 Valid values:

-• OSS-Managed: Use OSS-managed keys for encryption.
+SSE-OSS: Use OSS-managed keys for encryption.
 OSS uses a different key to encrypt each object.
-For extra protection, OSS uses a master key to encrypt the data encryption keys.
+For extra protection, OSS uses a master key to encrypt the data encryption key itself.

-• KMS: Use the default KMS-managed CMK or a specified CMK ID for encryption and decryption.
+SSE-KMS: Use the default CMK managed by KMS or a specified CMK for encryption and decryption.

 Select an encryption key.
-The key is in the format of <alias>(CMK ID).
-In this format, <alias> is the alias of the CMK and CMK ID is the ID of the CMK.
+The key is in the format of <alias>(CMK ID). <alias> is the alias of the CMK, and CMK ID is the ID of the CMK.
 Valid values:

-• alias/<cmkname>(CMK ID): If you select this option, OSS uses the specified service key to encrypt data in the bucket.
-The CMK ID of the encrypted object is recorded in the object's metadata.
-Users with decryption permissions can automatically decrypt the object when they download it.
-In this format, <cmkname> is the optional identifier for the CMK that you configured when you created the key.
+alias/<cmkname>(CMK ID): If you select this option, OSS uses the specified service key to encrypt data in the bucket and records the CMK ID in the metadata of the encrypted object.
+When a user with decryption permissions downloads the object, the object is automatically decrypted. <cmkname> is an optional alias for the CMK that you specified when you created the key.

-Before you use a specified CMK ID, you must create a normal or external key in the same region as the bucket in the KMS console.
-For more information, see Create a key.
+Before you use a specified CMK ID, you must create a standard or external key in the same region as the bucket in the KMS console.
+For more information, see Create a CMK.

 Enable server-side encryption for an existing bucket

-3. In the navigation pane on the left, choose Data Security > Server-side Encryption.
+In the navigation pane on the left, choose Content Security > Server-side Encryption.

-4. On the Server-side Encryption page, click Settings and configure the parameters as described in the following table.
+On the Server-side Encryption page, click Configure and configure the parameters.

 Parameter